 Most Affordable Neighborhoods in Dayton, OH

-Some of the cheapest neighborhoods in Dayton are Old Dayton, Walnut Hills-Montgomery, and Grafton Hill.
+Some of the cheapest neighborhoods in Dayton are Five Oaks, Eastern Hills, and Belmont.
 These neighborhoods offer some of the lowest rent prices in Dayton, making them ideal for renters on a budget.
-As of April 12, 2025, the average rent in Dayton is $961, which is 1.8% higher than last year.
+As of November 6, 2025, the average rent in Dayton is $989, which is 2.7% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent